carabell94/smart-magic-cards/readme.md

-# Smart Magic Cards
+# Task Summary

 ### My Process
-- Spent some time understanding the requirements of the task
+- Spent some time understanding the requirements of the task and reading documentation on HTML Collections vs arrays
+- Followed the install instructions as per the README
+- Familiarised myself with the HTML and current file structure
 - Pseudocoded the steps I would need to take and functions I would need to build
-- Worked my way through these functions, testing before moving on to the next
+- Worked my way through these functions, testing in browser before moving on to the next
-- Once my programme had all the basic functionality, I moved on to the bonus points tasks
+- Once my programme had all the basic functionality implemented, I moved on to the bonus points tasks

 ### Areas of Improvement
 Had I had more time: